Tahir2087/git-repo/README.md

-This is test readme file of git branch1 present in git
+This is test branch2 readme file of present in Github